alessandro-crescenzi/FactoryNinja-precision-sorting-to-get-the-chaos-off/README.md

 ### Folder
 ```
-UR5-Pick-and-Place-Simulation/catkin_ws/
+FactoryNinja-precision-sorting-to-get-the-chaos-off/catkin_ws/src
-├── levelManager
+├── ninja_manager
 ├── vision
 ├── motion_planning
 ├── gazebo_ros_link_attacher
 ├── robot
 ```
-- `levelManager:` the task of this package is to launch the world and spawn the different bricks
+- `ninja_manager:` the task of this package is to launch the world and spawn the different screws and nuts
-- `vision:` the task of this package is to recognize the object type and orientation of the bricks
+- `vision:` the task of this package is to recognize the object type (nuts and screws) and localize it
-- `motion_planning:` the task is to move the robot and pick and place the lego
+- `motion_planning:` the task is to move the robot and pick and place the factory element
 - `gazebo_ros_link_attacher:` A gazebo plugin definable from URDF to inform a client of a collision with an object
 - `robot:` the task is to define the robot model with appropriate PID settings